 Some people experience mild withdrawal symptoms while others need hospitalization to get through detox safely.
 People who need medical supervision tend to have addictions that have lasted for years.
 They may have made several attempts at quitting.

 Most people with drug and alcohol addictions first try to quit using and get clean on their own.
 This is very difficult to do and may be dangerous, depending on what drugs the person uses.
-About 61 percent of people who try to get sober this way are unable to successfully detox.
-Unfortunately, people who make several successive attempts to quit using drugs and alcohol usually just make it more difficult to finally get clean.
+For these people, understanding detox could help them avoid these dangers.
+About 61 percent of people who try to get sober this way are unable to detox successfully.
+Unfortunately, people who make several successive attempts to quit using drugs and alcohol usually just make it more difficult to get clean finally.

 Should I Consider Inpatient Detox?